Firestark/project/docs/how to/basic authentication.md

+## Model

+We will model the authentication process by checking user credentials via a user manager.
+On login the **user manager** checks if it has the given user-name and checks if it's given hashed password is correct.
+If the credentials are correct we will pass the credentials through to the **guard**.
+The guard 'stamps' the credentials and generates a **token** which the guard will remember.
+On subsequent requests this token is available and therefor the user is logged-in.
+On logout the guard will invalidate the token.

-## User with credentials
+### Users with credentials

-The first thing we need is a model of the user with it's credentials.
-We are going to create the credentials and user classes now.

-Create the file `/client/app/user/credentials.php` with the following contents:
+The first thing we need is to create a user with credentials.
+First we will create the credentials class.
+Create the directory `/client/app/user/`,  then create the file `/client/app/user/credentials.php` and add the following code:

 ```php
 <?php